"""Frechet mean.

 convergence_old = convergence

-while convergence > epsilon and max_iter > iteration:
+while convergence > self.epsilon and self.max_iter > iteration:

 iteration += 1